 9. Nausea: Usually due to swallowing a small amount of blood with the surgery.
 Some medications can also cause nausea.
 A small amount of carbonated drink every 1 hour will usually relieve this feeling.
-If nausea continues or is significant, contact the Clinic.
+If nausea continues, contact the Clinic.